markdown-extended/manifest/mde-manifest.md

 **Implementation Note:** The final result of a comment is not really defined as it MAY depend on the rendering format.
 By default, the best practice SHOULD be to skip comments from final output as a comment may have been written just for not-visible information.
+Parsers rendering an HTML format CAN keep comments "as is" (present in the output) as they won't be displayed.

 ### A.9.
 Identifiers {#A9}